ASULandon17/GymorandaSER316/DeliverableX.md

   Example:
   [Commit 1](https://github.com/amehlhase316/memoranda/commit/b949872433ae07f723bebe13c916064d03ef8882) - Updated DeliverableX.md table to include who did not attend meetings

-  **Links to GitHub commits (not PR) with main code contribution (up to 5 links) - important in each Sprint:
+  **Links to GitHub commits (not PR) with main code contribution (up to 5 links) during the current Sprint:

     - link1
     - link2

-  **GitHub links to your Pull Requests (up to 3 links) -- fill out starting Sprint 1:
+  **GitHub links to your Pull Requests (up to 3 links) during the current Sprint:

     - link1
     - link2

-   **GitHub links to your Unit Tests (up to 3 links) -- fill out starting Sprint 3 (everyone should write 4 good Unit Tests each Sprint):
+   **GitHub links to your Unit Tests (up to 3 links) -- during current Sprint, start in Sprint 2 (everyone should write 4 good Unit Tests each Sprint):

     - link1
     - link2

-  **GitHub links to your Code Reviews (up to 3 links) -- fill out starting Sprint 3:
+  **GitHub links to your Code Reviews (up to 3 links) -- during current Sprint, start in Sprint 2:

     - link1
     - link2

-  **How did you contribute to Static Analysis -- fill out starting Sprint 4:
+  **How did you contribute to Static Analysis -- during current Sprint, start in Sprint 2:

     - link1
     - link2

-## Below is just for you as a little reminder on what needs to be done
+## Below is just for you as a little reminder on what needs to be done during the transition
-### Checklist for you to see if you are done with the current Sprint
+### Checklist for you to see if you are done with the current Sprint, you do not have to check things off
 - [ ] Form above is complete
 - [ ] Your newest software is on the master branch on GitHub, it is tested and compiles/runs
 - [ ] This document is in your master branch on GitHub